samcunliffe/2025-08-19-FEM-Burman/slides.md

 footer: S. Cunliffe, 2025-08-18.
 -->

-# Finite element method in six bullets
+# FEM in six bullet points

 - Solving equations in continuous space or on a continuous surface is hard (/impossible).
 - So don't do that.